Organizing various replications in MySQL 8.0

 This feature was implemented in MySQL 5.7.

-A group is made up of three or more devices and all devices have the same data.
+A group consists of three or more devices and all devices have the same data.

 There is a "primary" that accepts updates and a "secondary" that does not.